 Pan Abode cedar log cabin (12'x12') on Karta Lake in the Karta Wilderness.
 Nestled in a mature second growth forest of spruce, hemlock, and cedar with surrounding views of snow-capped peaks.
 Connected to Karta Wilderness Trail.
 Fishing, hiking, and wildlife watching popular.
 Winter and spring steelhead runs.
 Cutthroat, rainbow trout, dolly Varden, 4 species of salmon.
 Sitka black-tailed deer, wolves, black bear, otter, mink, marten common.
 Heavy concentration of ducks, shore birds.
-Cabin sleeps 6, oil stove (uses #1 diesel, not supplied), outhouse, rowboat.
-Bring your own #1 diesel (highest setting uses 0.2 gal/hour), flotation devices, sleeping bags, sleeping pads, cooking stove, lantern, pots, pans, plates, utensils, food, toilet paper, garbage bags, and fire starter.
+Cabin sleeps 6, tiny wood stove which accommodates BioBricks (usually readily available from local retailers), outhouse, rowboat.
+Bring your own BioBlocks, flotation devices, sleeping bags, sleeping pads, cooking stove, lantern, pots, pans, plates, utensils, food, toilet paper, garbage bags, and fire starter.
 It's a good idea to bring your own water.
 Please take your fuel container with you when you leave.
 Practice Leave No Trace principals in this unique Wilderness.

 At a Glance

 |Operational Hours:||Check in/out at noon|

 A $9 reservation fee will be added to each reservation.